root-project/web/manual/storing_root_objects/index.md

 toc_sticky: true
 ---

  ROOT offers the possibility to write instances of classes into a ROOT file, this is, you can make the created objects "persistent".
-When reading the RROT file back, the object is reconstructed in memory.
+When reading the ROOT file back, the object is reconstructed in memory.

 ## ROOT files